Apples to Apples - The Myth of New Construction or Remodeling Cost per Square Foot

 A house built with a poured concrete basement, 2×6 stud walls, a slate roof, and a high efficiency heating and air conditioning system will be a lot more costly than one built on a concrete slab with 2×4 stud walls, an asphalt roof, and a basic heat pump.

-A house built with radiant heat, wood windows, slate roof and oversized custom cabinets will be a lot more costly than one built with a basic forced air furnace, vinyl windows, asphalt roof and a minimum of cabinets.
+A house built with radiant heat, wood windows, slate roof, concrete tile roof, and oversized custom cabinets will be a lot more costly than one built with a basic forced air furnace, vinyl windows, asphalt roof and a minimum of cabinets.

 A house with a stone exterior is more expensive than one with composite siding or brick.
-A house with a Sub-Zero refrigerator, Viking range, Bosch dishwasher will cost more than one with a basic free-standing refrigerator and laminate countertops.
+A house with a Sub-Zero refrigerator, and a Viking range, Bosch dishwasher, and exotic 3cm granite will cost eons more than one with a basic free-standing Frigidaire refrigerator and laminate countertops.